 Working hard is good and important, but be aware of this balance to make sure your creative well never runs dry.

 As I said above, I’m not too excited about this book.
 But I think the lessons from looking at it, even on just a meta-level, are worth considering.
-That said, if you know your field, what you need help with, or even some of the experts, and want to pick individual people’s brains, this is a great go-to resource.
+That said, if you know your field, what you need help with, or even some of the experts, and want to pick individual people’s brains, Tools Of Titans is a great go-to resource.

 Who would I recommend the Tools Of Titans summary to?